keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 * TOC
 {:toc}

 [Pagination](https://en.wikipedia.org/wiki/Pagination) (or paging) describes how an API splits a large list of items into separate pages.
 Pagination may also be called *scrolling* or *traversing* (scrolling through a large result set), sometimes it is also referred to as *setting a [cursor](https://en.wikipedia.org/wiki/Cursor_(databases))* (pointing to a current result).

-Almost every API has some form of pagination because returning lists of results is impractical for many reasons (memory overflows, transfer takes too long, processing takes too long, ...).
-This makes pagination setting important if you want to retrieve large results.
-If you are doing only an ad-hoc query to an API and you want to retrieve thousands of items at most, you may get away without setting pagination at all.
+Almost every API has some form of pagination because returning extensive lists of large results is impractical for many reasons (memory overflow issues, long transfer and processing times, etc).
+So, unless you only want to do an ad-hoc query to extract thousands of items at most, setting pagination is important.

-When configuring Generic Extractor there is a slight distinction between *pagination* and *scrolling*:
+When configuring Generic Extractor, there is a slight distinction between *pagination* and *scrolling*:

-- **pagination** -- describes paging of the entire API,
+- **Pagination** describes paging of the entire API.
-- **scrolling** (scroller) -- describes paging of a single resource.
+- **Scrolling** (scroller) describes paging of a single resource.

-As long as the API uses the same pagination method for all resources, there is no need to distinct between the two.
+As long as the API uses the same pagination method for all resources, there is no need to distinguish between the two.
 Setting up pagination for Generic Extractor boils down to two crucial questions:

 - How to obtain the next set of items? (*paging strategy*)
-- How to determine that all items were obtained?
-(When stop scrolling) (*stopping strategy*)
+- How to determine that all items were obtained and scrolling can stop? (*stopping strategy*)

 An example pagination configuration looks like this: